 This paper analyzes drivers of capital flows channeled by mutual funds, disentangling capital flows resulting from investor behavior and those resulting from fund manager reallocation in order to analyze the distinct factors relevant to each.
-We construct a novel dataset of global bond funds for the period 2011 to 2017 and investing in 18 emerging market economies, exploiting quarterly data from Morningstar on individual securities in mutual funds' portfolios to calculate distinct measures of investor flows and manager reallocation.
-Our regression results show differentiated effects of push and pull factors on investor flows versus manager reallocation.
-We find that managers partially counterweight investors responses to external variables, and with respect to reallocation, when adding covariates to capture liquidity, leverage, and benchmark effects, we find strong evidence of the importance of these institutional factors, including a "safe-haven" effect, whereby managers allocate towards "safe" EMEs during periods of high global risk aversion.
+We construct a novel dataset of global bond funds for the period 2011 to 2017 and investing in 18 emerging market economies, exploiting quarterly data from Morningstar on individual securities in mutual funds' portfolios By disaggregating flows into investor flows and manager reallocation, we are able to generate novel insights into the behavior of fund managers.
+First, our regression results show differentiated effects of push and pull factors on investor flows versus manager reallocation.
+We find that managers partially offset investor responses to external variables.
+Next, to understand better factors affecting manager reallocation, we add covariates to capture liquidity, leverage, and benchmark effects, and find strong evidence of the importance of these institutional variables, including a "safe-haven" effect, whereby managers allocate towards "safe" EMEs during periods of high global risk aversion.
+In addition, we find the degree of fund specialization matters.

-Keywords: mutual funds, capital flows, financial stability, emerging markets, portfolio allocation, asset management, non-bank financial intermediaries

-JEL codes: F32 G11 G15 G23
+Keywords: mutual funds, capital flows, financial stability, emerging markets, portfolio allocation, asset management, non-bank financial intermediaries JEL codes: F32 G11 G15 G23

-^{}We are grateful to participants in a seminar at Banco de México.
-Special thanks to Mariela Dal Borgo, David Jaume, Claudia Ramirez, Caterina Rho, Haozhuo Tang, Ricardo Correa for constructive comments.
+\We are grateful to discussions with and comments from seminar participants and colleagues at Banco de México, in particular Mariela Dal Borgo, David Jaume, Claudia Ramirez, Caterina Rho, and Haozhuo Tang.
+We also appreciate constructive comments and suggestions from Ricardo Correa, Enrique Mendoza, and two anonymous referees.
 All remaining errors are ours.
 The views expressed in this paper are those of the authors and should not be interpreted as reflecting the views of Banco de México or Bank of England.

-[†]Corresponding author: gbush@banxico.org.mx, Banco de Mexico, Ave.
+&lt;sup>†Corresponding author: gbush@banxico.org.mx, Banco de Mexico, Ave.
 5 de Mayo #2, Centro, Cuauhtemoc, Ciudad de Mexico, Mexico, C.P.
 06059.

-[‡]carlos.canonsalazar@bankofengland.co.uk

-[§]daniel.gray@bankofengland.co.uk
+${}^{\ddagger} carlos. canonsalazar@bankofengland. co. uk$

+$^{\$}$ daniel.gray@bankofengland.co.uk